India launches 'Lost and Found' website to find missing children

 Child rights activists and government officials say that many of the country's missing children come from poor rural areas or urban slums where they are at high risk.

-"Most of the missing children are trafficked for labour, for sexual exploitation, abducted, or kidnapped ...
+"Most of the missing children are trafficked for labor, for sexual exploitation, abducted, or kidnapped ...
 They could be runaways from home, or simply be lost," said a government statement.

 "This is the reason that it is not only important to get the information related to these missing children, but it is equally important that the information is exchanged speedily to locate the children."